mattgodbolt/reveal-ce/README.md

 - `intelSyntax` - whether to use Intel syntax for the compiler output.
 Defaults to true.
 - `trimAsmWhitespace` - whether to use the "trim" option for the compiler output on Compiler Explorer itself (suppressing horizontal whitespace).
 Defaults to true.
+- `undent` - whether to undent the displayed code.
+Defaults to true.

 ### Hiding and setup